neufeld/AXIOME3/README.md

 **conda 4.7.12** (No guarantee previous versions of conda will work!)
 **qiime2 (tested with 2019-04 and 2019-07)**

-Refer to 16S-luigi.yml file for details
+Refer to 16S-luigi.yml file for details.

-You may run the following code to create conda virtual environment

-`conda env create -f 16S-luigi.yml`

 ## Setting up conda virtual environment (only has to be done once)